Communication

 Both apps work without a phone number.
 The difference lies in how identity works.

 SimpleX has no identifier.
 Every connection is a new queue.
 There’s nothing to trace, but also nothing to recover.
-You choose based on your threat profile: do you want recoverability or maximum anonymity?
+You choose based on your profile: do you want recoverability or maximum anonymity?

 Background: decentralization and governance